Leah Hunt-Hendrix: Activism and journalism

 In the early part of the 2010s, Hunt-Hendrix was a participant in the Occupy Wall Street movement.
 She has since founded three activist organizations: Solidaire, Way to Win, and the Emergent Fund.

 In 2012, Hunt-Hendrix co-founded Solidaire, a network of rich individuals on the left wing committed to funding progressive social movements with a focus on racial and economic justice.
 She served for five years as the group's executive director.

 Hunt-Hendrix co-founded Way to Win in 2017 with Victoria Gavito and Jenifer Ancona.
 The progressive political organization was established to support progressive candidates and movements.
 Way to Win has emphasized its strategy to flip elections in red states, particularly in the US South and Southwest, and to expand the base of Democratic voters.
 During the 2020 election cycle, Way to Win said it had deployed over $110 million in funding, with 85% directly supporting state programs.

 Immediately after Donald Trump’s election in 2016, Hunt-Hendrix co-founded the Emergent Fund, which said it was designed to move resources to communities that were deemed vulnerable to potential attacks from new federal policies and priorities.

-Hunt-Hendrix is the co-author of the book Solidarity: The Past, Present, and the Future of a World Changing Idea, due to be published in 2024 by Pantheon Books, with Astra Taylor.
+Hunt-Hendrix is the co-author of the book Solidarity: The Past, Present, and the Future of a World Changing Idea, published in 2024 by Pantheon Books, with Astra Taylor.